How a Family Holding Company Can Be Used to Transfer Wealth and Bind a Family’s Economic Future Together

 Let’s ignore those discounts for now, which are often a vital part of lowering estate taxes and getting more money into the hands of your kids and grandkids prior to death.
 Instead, let’s say that everyone gets precisely $26,000 worth of assets, or 520 membership units of Kennon & Kennon, LLC.

-That means the first Christmas, I would transfer 520 shares of Kennon & Kennon membership equity into the capital accounts of each family member.
+For the sake of our illustration, let’s imagine that I establish this company in early December.
+Immediately after formation, I would transfer 520 shares of Kennon & Kennon membership equity into the capital accounts of each family member.
 Nothing has changed.
 As the managing member, I still have control over the business.
 I still have control over the investments.
 They can’t get their hands on this money unless I want them to, allowing me to use it as a forced savings account, if that is my intention.
-In total, I’d transfer 13,520 membership units, leaving my spouse and me 86,480 membership units.
+In total, I’d transfer 520 membership units each worth $50, or $26,000 total, to each of the twenty gift recipients.
+Altogether, that would add up to 10,400 membership units gifted, leaving my spouse and me 89,600 membership units.

 The Growth Is the Secret to Giving Away a Lot of Money with a Family Holding Company